 Houston

-James Turrell's "Twilight Epiphany" Skyspace at Rice University
+James Turrell's "Twilight Epiphany" Skyspace at Rice University, Photography by Florian Holzherr

 Houston is a large metropolis in Texas, extending to Galveston Bay.
 It’s closely linked with the Space Center Houston, the coastal visitor center at NASA’s astronaut training and flight control complex.
 The city’s relatively compact Downtown includes the Theater District home to the renowned Houston Grand Opera; the Historic District with 19th-century architecture and upscale restaurants; and the Museum District containing 19 world-class museums.
 Here is our guide to Houston, Texas.